metagn-archives/DiscordG/README.md

 # DiscordG
 Discord library for Groovy.
 Documentation in https://hlaaftana.github.io/DiscordG downloads in releases page

-Now youre likje "woa. why would you make one if theres already 3 javalibs (
+Now you're like woah.
+Why would you make one if there is already 3 existing java libs (

 [JDA](https://github.com/DV8FromTheWorld/JDA)